-24. Observe that the entity has posted, on its premises and website, the notice required by R.S.
+B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
 24:523.1. concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Information Technology Disaster Recovery/Business Continuity
+13) Information Technology Disaster Recovery/Business Continuity

-25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."

-a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+- A. Perform the following procedures. verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, (c) was encrypted.